klipspringr/MetaFilter2024/DEVELOPING-docker.md

 ## Run development server

-Start the frontend build server using `docker compose run --rm --service-ports npm run dev`.
+Start the frontend and backend development servers using `docker compose --profile=dev-server up`.

-This will start a server on port 5173 that will hot reload on frontend changes.
+You can also start the services individually in separate terminals with:
+- `docker compose run --rm --service-ports dev-frontend`

-Start the backend server using `docker compose run --rm --service-ports artisan serve`.
+- `docker compose run --rm --service-ports dev-backend`

 The development server should then be accessible at http://www.metafilter.test:8000/, with hot reloading on frontend changes.